nxt-insurance/nxt_schema/README.md

 ### TODO:

+- Conditionally required keys would be nice
+- Do not include input in error messages as that makes it harder to read.
 - Explain the difference between array nodes and typed array nodes
 - Should we translate coercion errors as well?
 - Test the different scenarios of merging schemas array, hash, ...